nickjillings/JSAP/readme.md

 ### Plugin Factory
 - Architecture
+- Integrating into a Project
-- Adding Plugin Prototypes
+- Adding Plugin Prototypes & Constructing
-- Constructing Plugins
+- The SubFactory

 ## Issues
-If you find any problems, solutions, bumps and scrapes, please raise an issue report [here](https://github.com/nickjillings/jsap/issues).
+If you find any problems, corrections, bumps and scrapes, please raise an issue report [here](https://github.com/nickjillings/jsap/issues).

 ## Citing
 This work was presented at the AES 141st Convention in Los Angeles, USA and at the 2nd Workshop on Intelligent Music Production.
 Please cite this paper in any academic works: